facebookresearch/vissl/docs/source/evaluations/feature_extraction.rst

 How to Extract Features
 ===========================================================

 Given a pre-trained models, VISSL makes it easy to extract the features for the model on the datasets.
-VISSL seamlessly supports TorchVision models and in general, to load non-VISSL models, please follow our documentation for loading models.
+VISSL seamlessly supports TorchVision models.
+To load non-VISSL models, please follow our documentation for loading models.

-To extract the features for a model that VISSL can load, users need 2 things:
+To extract the features for a VISSL compatible model, users need 2 things:

-- **config file**: the configuration file should clearly specify what layers of the model should features be extracted from.
+- **config file**: the configuration file should clearly specify what layers of the model features should be extracted from.

-- **set the correct engine_name**: in VISSL, we have two types of engine - a) training, b) feature extraction.
+- **set the correct engine_name**: in VISSL, we have two types of engines - a) training, b) feature extraction.
 Users must set :code:`engine_name=extract_features` in the yaml config file.

 .. note::